 About Tenyo Co., Ltd. and Tenyo Magic Tricks

 Tenyo Co., Ltd. is a toy company based in Japan.
 The bulk of their business consists of making jigsaw puzzles and novelty toys.
 About ten percent of their business is dedicated to magic.
 Tenyo has a team of inventors that every year is responsible for releasing approximately four new magic tricks.
 Some are invented in-house and others are created by well-known freelance magic inventors.
 Even though Tenyo is a Japanese company the magic tricks they produce do not have Japanese markings and look like magic tricks made for American and European magicians.

 The magic tricks that Tenyo has invented and introduced over the years have been truly innovative.
 Tenyo is known for creating interesting/compelling props that often contain a brilliant mechanical gimmick.
 Some of the gimmicks are so clever that they are described as diabolical.
 The themes of the magic tricks are very creative and sometimes considered whimsical but that is what draws many to Tenyo.
 Another drawing point is that many Tenyo Magic Tricks are small pocket tricks and they have also produced miniature versions of grand illusions such as Houdini’s Metamorphosis Trunk and the Classic Sawing a Woman in Half.

 The Tenyo Magic Tricks released for the US and European markets over the years have been number starting with T-1 which was a single red plastic thimble released in the 1960′s.
-The latest T-number (as of 2013) is T-255 for Card Surgery which is a cut and restore card trick.
+The latest T-number (as of 2014) is T-259 for Money Shock which is a blank paper to bank-note transformation.
 Many people are drawn to collecting Tenyo and try to complete a collection containing all of the T-Numbers.